Jim3503/Jim3503.github.io/_pages/about.md

 ---
 permalink: /
-title: "Daniel jimmy's Personal page: About me
+title: "Daniel jimmy's Personal page: About me"
 author_profile: true
 redirect_from:
   - /about/